 As they started promoting that product wherever they had a presence online, they grew their sales in the following 24 hours to twice the usual daily revenue, until the snow stopped falling.

 The takeaway from that story is not that you should always have snow shovels in store - although you may want to depending on what business you are in - but that you should analyse short-term peaks, even though you are not in a season-sensitive business - and even more so if you are.

 It allows you to identify trends you may not have known about and can benefit from to increase your revenue.

 We may not be aware of it, but a subject could be trending somewhere right now, in a space or on a topic you are not yet watching closely - in a specific territory, amongst a community, with an influencer, etc.

 Listening to your traffic in real time can help you put forward what your visitors are looking for right now, be it on your website homepage, ads on search engines or social media, your social media publications, email campaigns, etc.

-Add real-time social media listening to this, as well as the automation of your content creation & publishing on your social platforms, and you are set for generating more traffic in no time.
+Add real-time social media intelligence to this and you are set for generating more traffic in no time.